Ukraine president strips one-time ally Saakashvili of citizenship

 According to Ukrainian legislation, only Ukrainian citizens can lead political parties or be elected to parliament.

 MNF has been campaigning for early parliamentary elections.
-According to a June survey by Ukrainian group Rating, 2 percent of Ukrainians would back the party, while 6 percent favor Poroshenko's bloc.
+According to a June survey by Ukrainian group Rating, 2 percent of Ukrainians would back the party, while 6 percent favour Poroshenko's bloc.

 Reporting by Natalia Zinets and Alessandra Prentice; Writing by Alessandra Prentice; Editing by Richard Balmforth